bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 In {{SIP2.0}}, messages pertaining to a given SIP transaction are identified as such using the branch parameter on the `Via:` header fields carried in requests and responses.
 In SIP-over-QUIC, individual transactions are tracked using the QUIC streams that are used to carry them.
 SIP-over-QUIC endpoints MAY omit this parameter.
-For intermediaries converting between SIP-over-QUIC and other versions of SIP, these endpoints SHOULD insert missing branch parameters, which MAY simply be a textual representation of the stream IDs used.
+For intermediaries converting between SIP-over-QUIC and SIP sessions running over other transport protocols, these endpoints SHOULD insert missing branch parameters.
+To avoid leaking details of the QUIC transport connection, these converted branch parameters MUST NOT be textual representations of the stream IDs used to carry a given transactions, or any other representation that could be used to infer stream IDs that have been used in a given QUIC transport connection.

 ## Dialogs